“I don’t want to get big and bulky. I just want to tone the muscle I already have.”

 The woman on the left is Nia Shanks, leader of the Lift Like A Girl Revolution.

-The woman in the middle is Jen Sinkler, Owner of Thrive with Jen Sinkler.
+The woman in the middle is Jen Sinkler, owner of Unapologetically Strong.

 Three more women with different body types and shapes, who all lift heavy, and who all respond differently to strength training.